-Artis has paid customary rating fees to DBRS in connection with the above-mentioned ratings, as well as the rating of the Series E Units obtained in March, 2013, the Series G Units obtained in July, 2013 and the Series A Debentures in March, 2014.
-Other than in the ordinary course of customary rating fees as aforesaid, Artis did not make any payments to DBRS in respect of any other service provided to Artis by DBRS.
+Other than in the ordinary course of customary rating fees, Artis did not make any payments to DBRS in respect of any other service provided to Artis by DBRS, during the last two completed financial years.

 Credit ratings are intended to provide investors with an independent assessment of the credit quality of an issue or an issuer or securities and do not speak to the suitability of particular securities for any particular investor.
 The credit rating assigned to the securities may not reflect the potential impact of all risks on the value of the securities.
 A rating is therefore not a recommendation to buy, sell or hold securities and may be subject to revision or withdrawal at any time by the rating agency.
 Prospective investors should consult the relevant rating organization with respect to the interpretation and implications of the ratings.